madhuri1791/Jarvis_Virtual_Assistant/README.md

 # Jarvis_Virtual_Assistant
-Features :
+Features=
 1.Greet User
-2. Tell current time and date.
+2.Tell current time and date.
-3. Assistant can open any app from PC.
+3.Assistant can open any app from PC.
-4. Tells latest news
+4.Tells latest news
-5. Do mathematical calculations
+5.Do mathematical calculations
-6. Opens any website on browser
+6.Opens any website on browser
-7. Play music & movies
+7.Play music & movies
 8.Can take screenshot and save it with custom filename
 9. Shutdown , Restart , Sleep functions
 10. Tells weather & location